denizCvrl/tutorial_website/content/tutorial/09_hints/index.md

   ignoreFiles = ["\\.Rmd$", "\\.Rmarkdown$", "_files$", "_cache$"]
 ```

-- If you cannot see the images, it is probably related to the paths.
+- If you cannot see your images, it is probably related to the paths.
 Look at the example website of each theme to be sure that you are writing it correctly.
-For example, in the academic theme, we didn't need to write the full path for the image files in the static folder.
+For example, in the academic theme, we didn’t need to write the full path for the image files in the static folder.
 This might not be the case for the other themes.